ingresso-group/slate/source/includes/_intro.md

 # IMPORTANT NOTE

-The API is fully functional but still in development - until this note is removed the API is subject to change.
+<aside class="warning">The API is fully functional but still in development -
+until this note is removed the API is subject to change.</aside>

 # Introduction